mincong-classroom/mc/README.md

 L3_NGY: Nginx Yaml Test (Ex 3)

     The team is expected to create a new pod running with Nginx using a kubectl-apply command.
 This pod should be reachable using the port 80 and should be named as "nginx".
 The manifest should be saved under the path k8s/pod-nginx.yaml of the Git repository.

+L3_JVY: Java Yaml Test (Ex 4)

+    The team is expected to create a new pod running with Java using a kubectl-apply command.
+This pod should be reachable using the port 8080 and should be named as "weekend-server".
+The manifest should be saved under the path k8s/pod-weekend-server.yaml of the Git repository.
+The HTTP response of the root API (/) should contains the team and authors.
+The Docker image should be pulled from the Docker Hub repository "mincongclassroom/weekend-server-${team}", such as "mincongclassroom/weekend-server-red".
 ```